Evaluate Traces & Spans

 Evaluate Traces Online

-Similar to spans, but use the update current trace function to set test case parameters.
-The metric collection must be set on the root-level (outermost) span.
+Similar to spans, but use the update_current_trace/updateCurrentTrace function to set both the metric collection and test case parameters on the trace.

 Python